PUD vs. HOA: What's The Difference?

 HOA fees

 As previously stated, you are automatically required to pay a fee when becoming an HOA member.
 This fee covers the maintenance of all shared amenities and areas in the community.
 These fees will be disclosed to your before you become a member.
 In addition to the monthly or annual fees, the HOA may charge a one-time home transfer fee when you purchase your property and special assessments to cover the cost of unexpected repairs.
-The CC&Rs we discussed earlier will explain the fines that can be imposed for not allowing the HOA rules or regulations.
+The CC&Rs we discussed earlier will explain the fines that can be imposed for violating the HOA rules or regulations

 To hold you accountable for your fee, your lender will include the HOA fee in your monthly mortgage, that way, you don't forget or go over budget.